ChrisChan8551/pholickr/documentation/projectreadme.md

 Any user can view, create, edit, and delete comments with associated photo.

 **Albums**
 Album is a collection of photos that user adds.
-They can create their a album of a certain description, and add photos to it.
+They can create their a album of a certain title, and add photos to it.
 Albums can be created, edited, and deleted as needed.

-**User Profile**
+**User page**

-User profile displays general information of the current user such as their username, first name, last name, email.
-Profile can be updated.
+User page displays users' photos with count of followers / following

 From here, user can view
 1) Followers and people that they follow.
-2) Albums
-3) Photos
+2) Users's Photos

 **Following / Follwers**
 User can click and display list of users that they follow or people that follow them.